dekkerglen/CubeCobraML/README.md

 ## The Model

-You'll need python installed with tensorflow.
+Install uv and run `uv sync` to get your virtual environment set up with the proper dependencies.

-Navigate to `/model/`
+Navigate to `/ccml/`

 You have a couple executable files there:

-- `python train.py 10 128 false 1.0` trains the model with:
+- `python train.py 10 128 false` trains the model with:
     - 10 epochs
     - 128 batch size
     - false continuing training from a previous model
-    - 1.0 for the loss weights

 - `python test.py` tests the model

 As well as a conversion script.
 This script needs to be run from the root folder like:
-`sh model/convert.sh`
+`sh scripts/convert.sh`

 In order to get the conversion script to work, you'll need to install tfjs binaries which are not supported in windows currently.